Speech therapist pointing to her mouth while modeling speech sounds for a toddler.

 5. Building Blocks and Manipulative Toys: Encourage Descriptive Language

-Blocks, magnetic tiles, and puzzles invite children to describe what they’re making.
+Blocks, magnetic tiles, and puzzles are the ultimate open-ended language development toys.
+They invite children to describe what they’re making.
 “Tall tower,” “big car,” “red piece”—each word builds expressive language.
 While stacking and building, kids learn to plan, compare, and talk about what they see and do.

 6. Sensory and Movement Toys: Support Focus and Self-Regulation

 Sensory toys like stepping stones, swings, or peapod chairs help children focus and calm their bodies.
-Movement supports speech because kids learn best when they’re regulated and alert.
+Movement is often the "gateway" to speech; many children find it easier to vocalize and use new words when they are physically active or sensory-regulated.
 These toys build confidence, attention, and readiness for learning new words.

 Speech therapist guiding a child across Outree stepping stones while practicing speech and communication.